The reviews are in!

 Hailed by Opera News as “blossoming in real time” with “her creamily sung Rosalinde”, and in Brooklyn Discovery for her “Truly bravura performance!
 Generous and ample soprano and strong coloratura”, soprano Haley Sicking has thrilled audiences with her versatile performances in opera, concert, recital, musical theatre, jazz, and early and contemporary music.

 Haley made her Carnegie Hall debut as a soloist in Rutter’s Requiem and the world premiere of Glasgow’s Requiem.
 She has recently had the honor of returning to this beautiful hall to perform the world premiere of a new piece, Gloria, composed by Michael Glasgow.
 Since performing a concert tour in China including operatic and musical theatre repertoire in 18 different cities, Haley has become a frequent guest artist in cities all over China.
 Haley has recently returned from performing a concert of operatic scenes and selections in Guatemala and is currently preparing for her work as Euridice in Orfeus, by Nmon Ford, which will make its premiere at Opera Carolina in August and is set to run at Lincoln Center in 2025.
 She is also excited about her upcoming engagement with American Baroque Opera where she will perform the title role of Cleopatra in Giulio Cesare, by Handel.
-Haley will be the soprano soloist in several upcoming concerts including Vaughan Williams Hodie, Haydn’s Creation, Considering Matthew Shepard, and Handel’s Messiah.
+Haley will be the soprano soloist in several upcoming concerts including Vaughan Williams’ Hodie, Haydn’s Creation, Considering Matthew Shepard by Craig Hella Johnson, and Handel’s Messiah.
 Haley has recently had the honor of being included in a new upcoming Netflix Series about Extraordinary people, she will have a guest appearance on an upcoming Country Music Network Series, and a guest segment on the Dallas Music Network spotlight series.

 Haley has performed leading opera roles such as: Rosalinde in Die Fledermaus (German and English), Pamina in Die Zauberflöte; Juliette in Roméo et Juliette; Fanny in La Cambiale di Matrimonio; Helena in A Midsummer Night’s Dream; La Paix Les Arts Florrisants, by Charpentier, Euridice in Orfeo; The Queen, in the True Story of Cinderella; and covered the roles of the Governess in Turn of the Screw and the Queen of Shemakha in the Golden Cockerel at the Dallas Opera.
 Haley has also performed partial roles as Susanna in Le Nozze di Figaro, Thaïs in Thaïs, Manon in Manon, Esclarmonde in Esclarmonde, Liù in Turandot, Fiordiligi in Così fan tutte, Amina in La Sonnambula, Lakmé in Lakmé, Lauretta in Gianni Schicchi, Dorabella in Così fan tutte, and Violetta in La Traviata, as well as many others.